Construction & Property CIS

 Seasonal construction businesses

-If your construction work is seasonal (for example, outdoor work that stops in winter), the April 2026 change affects you.
+If your construction work is seasonal (for example, outdoor work that stops in winter), the rules in force since April 2026 affect you.

 Consider setting up automated reminders or using payroll software that handles nil returns automatically.